Make a Padded DSLR Camera Bag

 From the 12″ x 14″ rectangles and the 9″ x 14″ rectangle cut a 2″ x 2″ square from each bottom corner.

-Step 3: Make a Padded DSLR Camera Bag
+Step 3: Choose a Zipper for your Camera Bag

 Choose one of the rectangles to be the back of the bag.
 You will insert a zipper pocket to this side of the bag.
 I chose a contrasting colored metal zipper as an additional accent to my bag but you could use a nylon zipper if want.
 I did not have a 9″ zipper on hand but I did have a 22″ zipper that I shortened.
 If you have never shortened a metal zipper before follow my tutorial on how to shorten a metal zipper and learn how.